mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/advanced_operator_parallel.md

 ### Running a Standalone 8-Card Script

-Next, the corresponding scripts are called by commands, using the `mpirun` startup method and the 8-card distributed training script as an example of distributed training:
+Next, the corresponding scripts are called by commands, using the `mpirun` startup method and the 8-card distributed training script as an example of distributed training.

+The code is as follows:

 ```bash
 bash run_advanced.sh